jchue/disney-parks-client/README.md

 ## Overview

-This is a personal project that I'm using to learn about creating a RESTful API with Express and Mongoose as an ODM for MongoDB (a "MEN" stack, if you will).
+This is a personal project that I'm using to learn about creating a full-stack web application with a Vue front-end with data coming from a static API back-end.

 The concept is a hierarchical timeline of the Disney parks and the attractions contained within as sub-entities.
 The data describes both the parent-child relationships between entities (e.g., Space Mountain is contained within Tomorrowland, which is contained within Disneyland, which is contained within Disneyland Resort.) as well as the predecessor-successor relationships (e.g., Star Tours replaced Adventure Thru Inner Space, which replaced the Monsanto House of Chemistry.)

 Granted, the latter relationships may pose a more difficult problem, since succession is not always straightforward.
 In other words, it can be defined as the replacement of an attraction within a physical space or a more conceptual/spiritual replacement.
 Additionally, when dealing with physical succession, a predecessor may be larger and may be replaced by multiple successors, and vice-versa.
 These issues are going to need to be analyzed further before a suitable data model is finalized.

+Initially, I used the Google Charts library but soon found that it didn't fulfill all the requirements of this hierarchical paradigm.
+So I've built this timeline from scratch.

 The API for accessing the data is housed in a separate repository [here](https://github.com/jchue/disney-parks-api).